 Moreover, VR enables learners to interact with the content, receive real-time feedback, and learn at their own pace, thus improving engagement and comprehension.
 The result is a more effective learning experience that goes beyond the conventional methods of teaching, with the potentials of providing students with skills that are relevant to the real-world scenario.

-Have you seen this : What’s the Latest in Deep Sea Exploration Technology and Its Impact on UK Research?
+Also to see : What’s the Latest in Deep Sea Exploration Technology and Its Impact on UK Research?

 One of the main challenges in vocational training is bridging the gap between theoretical knowledge and practical application.
 Virtual reality offers a solution to this, by providing a platform for hands-on practice.